Siouxland Forecast: April 18, 2020

-SIOUX CITY, Iowa (KCAU)- Good afternoon Siouxland.
+SIOUX CITY, Iowa (KCAU)- Good evening Siouxland.
 What a beautiful spring day in Siouxland today with plenty of sunshine and warm temperatures.

 We are looking at a pleasant week ahead with highs in the 60s and 70s, and only a few slim rain chances.